 Not Taking It for a Real-World Test-Drive

-Some prospective used golf cart buyers take a golf cart for a short spin around a parking lot and call it good.
+When buying a used golf cart, some prospective buyers take a golf cart for a short spin around a parking lot and call it good.
 Even worse, they buy a golf cart without riding it at all, or sight unseen.

 The only way to ensure that a particular golf cart will be a good investment for you is to take it for a drive that mimics how you intend to use the cart.